 Green Goddess Dressing is one of those recipes (similar to my Blue Cheese Wedge Salad) that is having a bit of a vintage revival.
-The dressing dates back to the early 1920s (this dressing recipe is nearly 100 years old guys… crazy, right??) and originated in my state of California!
+The dressing dates back to the early 1920s and originated in my home state of California!
 (Although, much, much north of where The Gourmet Gourmand is headquartered).

 As with many classic recipes, there is some controversy regarding the origin, but a popular theory is that the light green dressing was developed by a famous San Fransisco hotel as a nod to a popular play of the era also titled.
 The Green Goddess, and was generally popularized through the hotel restaurant.